lambrospetrou/lambrospetrou.github.io/src/_posts/2024-10-22-tiddlyflare.md

 3. The Worker code attempts to create a [Durable Object Stub](https://developers.cloudflare.com/durable-objects/api/stub/) for User 1's tenant ID.
     - Since this is the first time we attempt that, there is no Durable Object instance with that ID, therefore the platform will create one in the closest datacenter with Durable Object support, often in the same region.
     - The Worker code doesn't need to check anything to see if a `TENANT` DO already exists and worry about all that.
 When you create a reference to the DO you want to use, if it doesn't already exist it gets created, and then you just get routed to it.
-    - Reference code to get access a DO instance: `const doStub = env.TENANT.idFromName(tenantId).get();`
+    - Worker code to get access a DO instance:
+        ```javascript
+        const doStub = env.TENANT.idFromName(tenantId).get();
+        ```
     - The above line will return a [Durable Object Stub](https://developers.cloudflare.com/durable-objects/api/stub/) which allows us to call methods on the DO instance directly.
     - This stub can reference a DO instance in the same datacenter, on the same machine, or in the other side of the world.
 4. Now that the `TENANT_1` DO stub is created, we call `doStub.createWiki(...)` to create the first TiddlyWiki.
-5. The Durable Object `TENANT_1` now receives the request, initiates its local SQLite storage with the appropriate SQL tables for the user information (remember-this is the first time the user did anything), and subsequently attempts to create the Durable Object that will manage the wiki's data.
+5. The Durable Object `TENANT_1` now receives the request, initiates its local SQLite storage with the appropriate SQL tables for the user information (remember; this is the first time the user did anything), and subsequently attempts to create the Durable Object that will manage the wiki's data.
 6. Similar to step 3, we now attempt to get a stub on the wiki DO `WIKI_1`.
     - Generate a random ID for the wiki (i.e. `WIKI_1`): `const doId = env.WIKI.newUniqueId();`
     - Get the DO stub: `const wikiStub = await env.WIKI.get(doId);`